Adam5Wu/Micro-power-SMPS/README.md

 ### Micro-power SMPS
 Micro-power SMPS are more dedicate versions of SMPS, which are designed to handle very small loads.
 Because the targeted load is small, auxiliary costs are also well-controlled.
 For example, TPS630252 is a 3.3v fixed voltage micro-power SMPS, with I<sub>q</sub> of 35~82uA, hundreds of times lower than some macro-power SMPS.

 However, there is still a performance gap compared with 2uA I<sub>q</sub> of MCP1700.
-And this gap may become significant at extremely low load, such as 3.2uA deep sleep current of esp8266 (fully assembled modules use more power, around 100uA).
+And this gap may become significant at extremely low load, such as 3.2uA deep sleep current of esp8266.
+Fully assembled modules use more power during deep sleep, around 100uA.
+But still, there is a difference between 50% more (TPS630252) vs. negligible (MCP1700) extra power consumption.

 ---